Why is cloud revenue growth so slow if the digital transformation is accelerating? – TechCrunch

 So far, 2020 has been mostly a garbage year, but it has also been consistently interesting in terms of the amount of change that it has brought.

 Venture capital?
 Changed.
 Public markets?
 Very changed.
 How to go public?
 How about a SPAC?
 E-commerce?
-Going through a once-in-a-generation step-change.
+Going through a once-in-a-generation step change.
 E-commerce venture investment?
 Down.
 Fintech investing?
 More nine-figure rounds than ever.
 Fintech losses?
 New records.

 The list goes on.
-But amidst the signals and noise, there has been a notable theme struck by some public companies in their earnings reports, and private companies’ investors in interviews: the digital transformation is accelerating.
+But amidst the signals and noise, there has been a notable theme struck by some public companies in their earnings reports, and private companies’ investors in interviews: The digital transformation is accelerating.

 This concept is something that TechCrunch has covered at length this year, including this column, where we’ve chatted with folks from Twilio and Qualtrics to collect their in-market observations.